TheOdinProject/curriculum/ruby_programming/git/lesson_a_deeper_look_at_git.md

        git rebase --continue
 ~~~

-So let's edit our commit by typing `git commit --amend`, fixing the typo to `Create third and create fourth file`, and then finishing the rebase by typing `git rebase --continue`.
+So let's edit our commit by typing `git commit --amend`, fixing the typo in the title, and then finishing the rebase by typing `git rebase --continue`.
 That's all there is to it!
 Have a look at your handiwork by typing `git log`, and seeing the changed history.
 It seems simple, but this is a very dangerous tool if misused, so be careful.
 Most importantly, remember that **if you have to rebase commits in a shared repository, make sure you're doing so for a very good reason that your coworkers are aware of.**

 #### Squashing Commits